 - cardstock or index cards or other slightly stiff paper (acid-free if you plan to store the floss for a long time) — I re-used some old manila folders

 - storage boxes, approximately 8 inches wide and 4 inches tall (and however deep you can fit on your shelf) — I bought Iris brand stackable boxes at Joann, they are 13 inches deep and I can fit 50-60 floss packets in each

 - grippy drawer liners

-- this spreadsheet, if you want to keep track of your thread inventory electronically
+- one of these spreadsheets, if you want to keep track of your thread inventory electronically

 First, cut the cardstock or index cards down to fit into the snack bags.
 I cut mine to be 3 inches tall and 4.25 inches wide.
 The cardstock helps keep the bags stiff so that they stand upright, and it makes it easier to put the floss in the bags.

 Then, write the number of the floss on a corner of the cardstock, and slip it and the floss into the bag.
 I also labelled the outside of the bag with a numbered sticker.
 I could only find these colored labels at the store, and I tried to use them to color-code the bags.
 It didn’t work well because the labels only come in three colors.
 But they are pretty to look at.

 I don’t do anything to the whole, unused skeins except seal them in the bag, but I have lots of partial skeins left from various projects.
 To keep these neat, I unwind the floss from the skein, cut it all to workable lengths (18 to 22 inches), and loop the floss around a metal keyring.
 It is easy to label the ring (at least for DMC floss); cut off the number from the plastic band the floss came in and slip it onto the keyring.